Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 A bpftrace Example

-To see eBPF “live”, bpftrace is the simplest entry.
+To see eBPF in action, bpftrace is the simplest entry.
 Count syscalls per process in one line:

 sudo bpftrace -e 'tracepoint:raw_syscalls:sys_enter { @[comm] = count(); }'

-This loads an eBPF program that fires on every syscall, indexes by process name (comm), and increments a counter.
+This program loads into the kernel, fires on every syscall, indexes by process name (comm), and increments a counter.
 Prints results on Ctrl-C. Without touching app code, without restarting anything.

 Other useful one-liners: